 liz@dakotarural.org

-Chase serves as the DRA lobbyist, the lead organizer on the carbon pipeline campaign, and the Community Energy Development Committee organizer.
+Chase serves as Senior Organizer, and is the lead organizer on the carbon pipeline campaign.

 605.697.5204 ext.
 240